A Sumo Logic CloudWatch Source allows you to gather metrics data from an Amazon resource.

 AWS reports CloudWatch metrics at different granularities (1-minute, 3-minute, and 5-minute intervals), so setting a scan interval that's too short could lead to excessive querying.
 Setting an interval that's too long can delay the update frequency of new metrics appearing in Sumo Logic.

-Querying AWS CloudWatch metrics can incur data transfer charges from AWS as well.
-See https://www.sumologic.com/pricing/ for information.
+Querying the AWS CloudWatch Metrics API can incur data transfer charges that may appear on your AWS bill.

 Throttling of CloudWatch data